jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 What does __my__ hard drive look like in the cloud?
 Its 1080 Full HD 100 hour capacity requires somewhere between 500GB and 1TB.
 Does my cable company need to retain this much hard drive storage for each customer?
 Probably not.
 Cloud space for programs could be shared.

 The most viewed television program in the United States each year is the [Super Bowl](https://en.wikipedia.org/wiki/Super_Bowl).
 Many viewers will set their DVR to record the game even if only to rewatch the [halftime show](https://en.wikipedia.org/wiki/List_of_Super_Bowl_halftime_shows).
 The cable company doesn't need to retain an individual recording of the Super Bowl in the cloud for each customer.
 They only need one recording, which all customers can share.
 When the last customer deletes the program from their line up, then the program can be removed from the cloud.
-I'm pretty sure they have additional recordings for redundancy and performance, but those needs are beyond the intent of Flyweight.
+I'm sure they have additional recordings for redundancy and performance, but those needs are beyond the intent of Flyweight.

 A single instance applies for all programs, not just popular ones.
 The cable company only needs to persist one instance per program regardless of how many customers have recorded it.
 Each instance would maintain the program's name and runtime length among other attributes.
 Each customer would have a list of their recorded programs, which would maintain local information, such as the playback location in a program for each customer.

 Each program stored in the cloud is a type of _multiple singleton_.
 The cable company only needs to persist one copy of a program, but there may be many persisted programs.
-The primary attribute that distinguishes the programs would be the program's name.
+The key attribute that distinguishes the programs would be the program's name.

 Although this example focuses on DVR recordings, Flyweight is widely used anywhere many objects share a large portion of their state.
 In graphical user interfaces, for instance, thousands of characters on a screen may share the same underlying font glyphs or rendering data, dramatically reducing memory requirements.
 Web browsers and document editors rely heavily on this concept to keep performance responsive.